Sussex Bar & Restaurant

 Kitchen table private seating

-Brought to you by the harmonious Gladwin Brothers trio, Sussex is the latest in a quartet of homely restaurants which bring Sussex-farmed food and drink to lucky Londoners.
+Brought to you by harmonious trio the Gladwin Brothers, Sussex is the latest in a quartet of homely restaurants which bring Sussex-farmed food and drink to lucky Londoners.

 Bringing the countryside’s sense of informality and its produce to the city, Sussex restaurant, with a soundtrack of “crowd-pleasers with a little country hick” inhabits the handsome, double-fronted Soho site once occupied by Arbutus then Flavour Bastard.
 It is the sister restaurant to The Shed, Notting Hill, Chelsea’s Rabbit, and Nutbourne, Battersea, which is named after the vineyard in Pulborough, West Sussex on which the Gladwin Brothers were raised.
 Farmer Gregory Gladwin provides livestock to the restaurants, while brother Oliver, who trained at Hugh Fearnley-Whittingstall’s River Cottage at Park Farm, is executive chef.
 Meanwhile, Richard Gladwin, who previously worked in restaurants in New York and London including homage to Silvio Berlusconi, Bunga Bunga, manages the sites and compiles the wine lists.
 “Growing up on a vineyard with parents as chefs mean it’s in the blood,” he says.